mobxjs/mobx/docs/observable-state.md

 When you call `makeObservable` or `makeAutoObservable`, all the properties you want to annotate _must_ exist on the instance already.
 Either by [declaring](https://github.com/tc39/proposal-class-fields) them (recommended, as done above) or otherwise by assigning them _before_ calling `makeAutoObservable` (declaring and annotating in one go can be done using [extendObservable](api.md#extendobservable)).
 Beyond that, calling and providing annotations must be done unconditionally, as this makes it possible to cache the inference results.

+JavaScript private fields are not supported (`#field` syntax).
+When using TypeScript, it is recommended to use the `private` modifier instead.

 ## `observable`

 Usage: